robbiec0720/VGChartz-Web-Scraper/README.md

 ## sales_by_genre.py
 This scripts reads in the 'sales_data_clean.csv' file and sums up the sales data by each console/genre combination and exports it to a new file 'sales_by_genre.csv'.

+## top_10_sales.py
+This script reads in the 'sales_data_clean.csv' file and extracts the top 10 most sold games for each generation/genre combination and exports it to a new file 'top_10_sales.csv'.